medhabharti04/medhabharti04/README.md

 🖥
 💫Programming Languages:
-Exploring new and existing programming languages, understanding their paradigms, and seeing how they evolve over time
+Exploring programming languages such as Python, C etc and database management systems such as MySQL and creating different projects to develop a deeper understanding over them
 <br>
 💫Emerging Technologies:
 Keeping an eye on the latest trends and innovations in technology, from AI and machine learning to blockchain and beyond.